 Frank W. Gayle is Deputy Director of the interagency Advanced Manufacturing National Program Office, which is headquartered at the National Institute of Standards and Technology (NIST).
 This office coordinates federal activities in advanced manufacturing, and is the Congressionally-designated National Program Office for Manufacturing USA®.
 His past roles at NIST include serving as Division Chief of the NIST Metallurgy Division, where he focused on measurement needs for industry.
 Frank also led the team of technical experts on the forensics of structural steel in the Congressionally mandated NIST investigation of the World Trade Center disaster on September 11, 2001.
 Prior to joining NIST, Frank spent 11 years in the aerospace industry.
 He is a Fellow of SME and ASM International, and a Member of the World Economic Forum - Global Future Council on the Future of Manufacturing.
 Frank earned an Sc.D. in Materials Science from the Massachusetts Institute of Technology, and degrees in Civil and Mechanical Engineering from Duke University.

-Robert W. Ivester currently serves as the Director of the Federal Energy Management Program (FEMP) in the Office of Energy Efficiency and Renewable Energy.
+Dr. Ivester served at the Department of Energy for seven years, most recently as Director of the Federal Energy Management Program (FEMP) in the Office of Energy Efficiency and Renewable Energy.
 FEMP oversees the implementation of policy and actions that result in energy efficiency implementation, renewable energy adoption, and reduction in energy and water use in federal government operations.
-Prior to this position, he served in AMO for six years.
+Dr. Ivester also served in the Advanced Manufacturing Office (AMO) for six years.
 During that time, AMO launched five Manufacturing USA Institutes, the Critical Materials Hub, and hundreds of small R&D and technical assistance projects across the Nation.
 He also worked at the National Institute of Standards and Technology for over 16 years, leading and performing research in advanced manufacturing.
 He has been an instructor for the Johns Hopkins University Engineering for Professionals program for graduate-level studies in manufacturing engineering since 2001.
-He is a SME Fellow and a Fellow of the American Society of Mechanical Engineers.
+He is a Fellow of SME and a Fellow of the American Society of Mechanical Engineers.
 He received his doctorate in engineering and a Bachelor of Science in Mechanical Engineering and Master of Science in Manufacturing Engineering from the University of Massachusetts at Amherst.

 DEKA Research and Development